 To answer that we need to get a much more complex description of the whole karmic cause and effect process in order to understand if there is some sort of multi-level strategy.
 First, we use self-control.
 But, then we go deeper and look at what is the ignorance and confusion that is underlying the whole process and how does that unawareness, confusion, or ignorance enter into the process.
 We need to understand the whole conceptual framework of how it all works.
 I hope we have enough time to explain it.

 But, if we have a broader view of karma, then we understand that this compulsiveness is not just the one little chess piece of the urge.
-We have a broader basis for identifying and understanding the object the object of refutation, or what to get rid of.
+We have a broader basis for identifying and understanding the object of refutation, or what to get rid of.
 So, that helps to have a more sophisticated understanding of karma as being compulsiveness, and the many aspects of that compulsion that we need to get rid of.
 It is the cause of suffering.
 Karma is the cause of suffering.
 We need to understand how it is the cause of suffering.
 What is it that is the cause of suffering?
 It’s much broader than one little chess piece.